doublewordai/docs/docs/2-control-layer/2-usage/2-playground.md

 interactions just like ChatGPT or Claude's web interface.

 Each conversation is independent.
 Start a new conversation to reset the context or to try a different approach.
-You can switch between models mid-conversation to see how different models respond to the same context.
+You can add a comparison model at any time, and copy the current context across, to see how a different model would respond to the same inputs.
+Buttons on the playground page let you decide whether you're sending different prompts to the each model, or the same prompt to both.

+Try configuring the system prompt in the dropdown to set global system behaviour.

 ## Use Cases